BritishBambi/LBBT-pp5/README.md

         - Acceptance Criteria: User is able to securely Log Into account using provided credentials during sign up.
 User is able to securely log out of account and any private information is protected once done so.
     - User Story - Edit Account: As a user I want to edit my site account, so that I can update the credentials used for logging in/out and managing my email address.
         - Acceptance Criteria: User Is able to update their own account information via all auth templates
+    - User Story - Delete Account: As a User, I would like to be able to delete my account, so that I have full control over the information that is stored about me
+        - Acceptance Criteria: A user will be given a button that when pressed will remove their account from the database.
+If this is done correctly then their user data and any models attached to it will be removed from the database.
 3. Site Purpose
     - User Story - About us: As a user, I want to read a general guide/history about the site/company to make an informed purchase decision or gain brand loyalty.
         - Acceptance Criteria: Have an accessible About Us page that provides the user with a brief but ample explanation to the site history.